DIADesignGuild/game-studio/P01/Project Proposal - P01.md

 - [PICO-8](https://www.lexaloffle.com/pico-8.php).
 Costs $15 and has the best support and community.
 Lots of resources for learning.
 Justin already knows PICO-8.
 - [Pixel Vision 8](https://pixelvision8.itch.io/pv8).
 Open-source with more features.
 Lets you create games in both Lua and C#.
 More flexible than PICO-8 but loses the benefits of forced constraints.
 Justin needs to learn this one too.

-Final decision: Tell Aaron about the differences and ask for his thoughts.
-Justin already has and prefers PICO-8, but believes it's not fair to ask Aaron to spend money.
+Final decision: Tell Amber about the differences and ask for her thoughts.
+Justin already has and prefers PICO-8, but believes it's not fair to ask Amber to spend money.

 Github: